PRSA: Prompt Stealing Attacks against Real-World Prompt Services

-To address the issue of limited generalizability in surrogate prompts, our intuition is that the words related to the input in surrogate prompts tend to be closer to the input in semantic feature space.
-Identifying keywords in the surrogate prompts that are highly relevant to the input through semantic similarity and then masking these words can enhance the generalizability of the surrogate prompts.
+Second, to address the challenge of enhancing the generality of the stolen prompt, our intuition is that the content in the stolen prompt, which is related to the user input, is semantically closer to the user input in the feature space.
+Therefore, based on semantic similarity, we can filter out the keywords in the stolen prompt that are highly related to the user input.
+This filtering process helps to improve the generality of the stolen prompt.